xlladdins/xll/README.md

 <img src="images/gamma.png" width="450" height="250">

-_All functions called from Excel must be declared with_ `WINAPI` which is defined to be [`__stdcall`](https://docs.microsoft.com/en-us/cpp/cpp/stdcall).
+All functions called from Excel must be declared `WINAPI` which is defined to be [`__stdcall`](https://docs.microsoft.com/en-us/cpp/cpp/stdcall).
 This is an artifact of the original versions of Excel being written in Pascal.
 The line `#pragma XLLEXPORT` causes the function to be exported